Knot contact homology as a planar limit of Chern-Simons theory: Comparison with knot contact homology

 We now introduce matrices that organize the generators $a_{ij}$ in a way that makes the connection to our skein-theoretic constructions transparent.
 Define $n\times n$ matrices $\mathbf{A},\mathbf{\hat{A}}$ in $\freeA$ by:

 \notation{$\mathbf{A},\mathbf{\hat{A}},\boldsymbol{\Lambda}$}{Matrices in $\freeA$ that appear in the relations of $\ngab{K}$.}These matrices encode the augmentation data: the diagonal entries record the meridian variable $\ngmu$, while off-diagonal entries $a_{ij}$ correspond to ``paths'' between strands $i$ and $j$ that contribute to the augmentation variety.
-The asymmetry between $i<j$ and $i>j$ reflects the orientation of the braid.

 The braid group action above can be captured by maps

 These matrices are defined as in \cite[\S 2.3]{ngFramedKnot2008} (note that there is a typo in the corresponding formula in \cite{ngTopologicalIntroduction2014}):\notation{$\boldsymbol{\Phi}^L_{\beta},\boldsymbol{\Phi}^R_{\beta}$}{Matrices associated to the braid $\beta$ which describe the action on the matrix $\mathbf{A}$.}